wndywllms/lf_sample/README.md

 * `examples` directory contains
 `use_lf_sample.py` : with some example code using lf_sample

 An `lf_sample` instance needs to be initilised minimally with an identifier and catalogue.
-The catalogue is a numpy record array with fields `z`, `power`, `opt_lum`.
+The catalogue is a astropy Table with fields `z`, `power`, `opt_lum`.
 The example contains a catalogue utility function

 `lf_sample`  Routines: